 4. Add bootable USB to Vmware Virtual Machine

 In the Summary column, you will see that you already have one hard disk that is the one you have created.
-So, now we will add one more, for that click on the Add button given at the bottom.
+So, now we will add one more, click on the Add button given at the bottom.

 1. Select Hard Disk